 The first fuel that your body breaks down for energy is carbohydrates.
-After a meal, your body is in the "fed" state and preferentially breaks down carbohydrates since they are easily accessible and turned into energy.
+After a meal, your body is in the "fed" state and preferentially breaks down carbohydrates since they're easily accessible and turned into energy.

 Fat Preferentially Metabolized

-When glucose and glycogen are not available, your body preferentially breaks down fatty compounds known as triacylglycerols which are present in adipose or fat tissue.
-Because fat is a high-energy source with nine calories per gram, fat provides an efficient fuel source.
+When glucose and glycogen are not available, your body preferentially breaks down fatty compounds known as _triacylglycerols_, which are present in adipose or fat tissue.
+Because fat is a high-energy source with 9 calories per gram, fat is an efficient fuel source.